-Similarly, Ridgway's rail (Rallus obsoletus obsoletus), salt-marsh harvest mouse (Reithrodontomys raviventris), and tidewater goby (Eucyclogobius newberryi) are known to occur within Corte Madera Creek and the adjacent marshlands proximal to the Project site in Kentfield.
+Similarly, California Ridgway's Rail (CRR), California Black Rail (CBR), salt-marsh harvest mouse (Reithrodontomys raviventris), and tidewater goby (Eucyclogobius newberryi) are known to occur within Corte Madera Creek and the adjacent marshlands proximal to the Project site in Kentfield.
 However, as work would remain within the moderately trafficked roadways, primarily isolated from the marshland by residential development, these species are not expected to occur on or adjacent to the Project site.
-Further, project activities within McAllister Avenue would be isolated from the Corte Madera Creek spur, be comparable in disturbance to current site uses, and would occur outside the nesting season such that species associated with the adjacent marshlands would not be impacted by the proposed Project.
+Further, project activities within McAllister Avenue would be isolated from the Corte Madera Creek spur, be comparable in disturbance to current site uses, and would occur outside the nesting season for CRR and CBR such that species associated with the adjacent marshlands would not be impacted by the proposed Project.